 Augmented Reality is emerging as a leading solution to the proper accumulation and administration of data and knowledge that provides humans with even more opportunity.
 It is part of a new wave of technology, joining the hands of VR, AI, and chatbots, to dramatically increase our productivity and our standard of living.
 Although VR is conceived as the more exciting tech, AR is expected to generate more than $120 billion in revenue by 2020 compared to $30 billion for VR, as VR is one space that has yet to be a reliable and valuable investment for non-tech related companies.

 Augmented Reality will gain significant traction in the future development of most sectors, impacting how we learn, make decisions, and interact with the physical world.
-Apple’s ARKit, for example, lets developers build AR apps and create tools for consumers, such as seeing how a calculating the size of furniture for or a menu app showing food preferences on your table.
+Apple’s ARKit, for example, lets developers build AR apps and create tools for consumers, such as a digital measuring tape to measure physical objects or a menu app showing food preferences on your table.
 Matthew Miesnieks, a VC who led a team in AR research for Samsung, calls ARKit “the biggest thing that’s happened to the AR industry since it began.”
 Its role in the AR playing field will grow exponentially as smart, connected products (SCPs) allow users more power to create and reshape the digital landscape.